5 Tips for Effective Online Communication

 Know your netiquette

 We talked about etiquette, now it’s time to explore ‘netiquette’.
-We all have our quirks when it comes to online communication but there are a few general rules to abide by especially when miscommunication is more likely to occur online.
+We all have our quirks when it comes to effective online communication but there are a few general rules to abide by especially when miscommunication is more likely to occur online.

 There’s an endless list of netiquette rules but one of the most fundamental expectations is understanding tone.
 Make a conscious note of who you’re talking to and whether it’s appropriate to employ a formal or informal tone.
 If you’re conversing with a client, or your boss, you might want to take a more formal tone that conveys courteousness.
 Conversely, if you’re having an informal chat with a work friend or a close colleague, an overly formal tone might come across as unfriendly or clinical.